For most of the kids in my 5th-grade class, recess was their favorite part of the day.

 Bullying is terrible.
 Shaming might be worse.

-Safe spaces don’t teach us to deal with the shitty, unpredictable nature of life.
+Safe spaces don’t teach us to deal with life’s shitty, unpredictable nature.

 Don’t go telling people, “Hanley told me to throat-punch anyone I don’t like.”